 As can be expected with such a complex field, mistakes and ambiguities have crept into the documentation, and while generally very good, even the tools have some flaws.

 TrueType was initially developed by Apple in response to Adobe’s rather restrictively licensed Type 1 font technology, but was later licensed by Microsoft, eventually making it the de-facto standard on desktop computers.
 As a result, there are two primary sources of documentation – Apple and Microsoft.
 While they supposedly define exactly the same system, there are occasional direct contradictions in what they say!
-In fact, in Apple’s guide the definition and example given for one of the most important byte codes is completely wrong.
+In fact, in Apple’s guide, the definition and example given for one of the most important bytes codes are completely wrong.

 This wouldn’t be surprising in a new document – as I said, it’s a complex topic – but these guides were written in the mid-nineties!
 I can’t be the first to have found these mistakes, but since in both cases there is no obvious way of contacting the authors, they’ve stayed incorrect for almost 15 years.